 3. Vinyl Flooring

-4. Tiles Flooring
+4. Tile Flooring

 Tiles are also not comfortable because they are hard and cold.
-You may also want to consider putting a rug at the reception area to create a warm environment because tiles are rather cold and lack coziness.
+You may also want to consider putting a rug in the reception area to create a warm environment because tiles are rather cold and lack coziness.
 Its main advantage is that it can be installed in all the rooms in a spa, making installations and maintenance easy.

 5. Hardwood Flooring